landro/TesTcl/README.md

 ##### Verify installation

-Create a script file named *jtcl test_jtcl_irule.tcl* containing the following lines
+Create a script file named *test_jtcl_irule.tcl* containing the following lines

     if {"aa" starts_with "a"} {
       puts "The jtcl-irule extension has successfully been installed"